High Self-Esteem: Building Positive Self-Regard in Children

 Self-esteem in children can become a problem when they persistently exhibit signs of low self-esteem and this impacts their day-to-day life and feelings of self-worth.

-How Self-Esteem Develops in Children
+How Does Self-Esteem Develop in Children?

-It’s thought that self-esteem develops as early as infancy, and research has found that a child’s sense of self-esteem is established by the age of five.
-Simply having loving, available, nurturing parents can shape a child’s self-esteem, and as children grow and learn new skills, encouraging, positive messages from parents about their child’s abilities helps boost self-esteem.
+Having loving, available, and nurturing parents can shape a child’s self-esteem.
+As children grow and learn new skills, encouraging, positive messages from parents about their child’s abilities help boost self-esteem.
 The ways that parents help children manage challenging situations—and the messages they send their children about their strength and competence—can also impact a child’s self-esteem.

-But parenting isn’t the only factor that can influence how self-esteem develops in children.
-Research has found that being more prone to anxiety and neurosis, or having timid or shy temperament can make cultivating high self-esteem more challenging.
-Additionally, external factors like having a learning difference can make self-esteem harder to foster.
+Additionally, factors like having a learning difference can make self-esteem harder to foster.
 For example, research has shown that children with attention-deficit-hyperactivity disorder (ADHD) are more likely to experience low self-esteem.
 This is especially true when the ADHD goes untreated.

 How Does Negative Self-Talk Affect Self-Esteem?